Thinking of solo travel but not sure where to start? START HERE!

 And if you're an owner in need of someone trustworthy to mind your home while you travel, finding the right person is priceless.
 Remember the movie Home Alone?
 No thank you.

-Housesitting Tips from Women on the Road
+Housesitting tips from Women on the Road

 From Kit P.: House sitting allows you to really see how it is to live local: grocery shopping, repairs, establishing relationships with your local suppliers.
 Here's a tip for longer term stays: ask the host to recommend someone you can hire to relieve you if you want to get away for a couple of days.